 Perhaps even bigger case of derailment can be attributed to Cyttorak himself, the source of Juggernaut's power.
 He was initially the mysterious god of another dimension who didn't care much about good or evil on Earth.
 When Cain upon their first personal encounter tried to kill Cyttorak, he reacted with quaint amusement.
 These days Cyttorak is portrayed as a demon lord, who weakened Cain's power because he was displeased about him acting heroically.
 And now that Colossus is the Juggernaut, Cyttorak has said that he likes having a hero as his avatar, since what he really wants is for the Juggernaut to cause destruction, and whether it is due to good or evil intentions is irrelevant.
 Bwahuh?

 Wolverine is generally a jerkface.
 It's part of his charm.
 But he's loved for the fact that, while a jerk, he's willing to realize when he's in the wrong and does care about his team and friends.
 Yet, in present comics, under the hand of Jason Aaron, this has been misrepresented as Holier Than Thou, with him acting like a complete unrepentant asshole to Cyclops because he disagrees with him, but it's seen as justified because he's right, despite massive flaws in his arguments.
-Specifically, he constantly argues about keeping the younger students away from the battlefield to preserve their innocence, which wouldn't be so bad had it not been for the fact that mutants were facing extinction and needed to be able to defend themselves and, when this is no longer the case, he argues about Cyclops taking new mutants out into the field, despite the fact that these ones are all much older than usual recruits.
-It's to the point that he's indirectly to blame for what happened in Avengers vs. X-Men by soiling Captain America's view on Cyclops prior to the two teams meeting.
+In Logan's defense, he, along with many other heroes, DOES have a few good reasons to be angry at Cyclops.
+After all, Cyke IS partially responsible for professor X's death and he had the bright idea to welcome back the phoenix force to earth, even after everything it did to him, his ex-wife and his friends, thus almost dooming the earth.
+That being said, he constantly argues about keeping the younger students away from the battlefield to preserve their innocence, which wouldn't be so bad had it not been for the fact that mutants were facing extinction and needed to be able to defend themselves and, when this is no longer the case, he argues about Cyclops taking new mutants out into the field, despite the fact that these ones are all much older than usual recruits.
 The worst part is that Cyclops barely bites back at first, with him generally giving counter-arguments to these claims that are tossed out or ignored.
-Eventually, Cyclops, quite rightly, points out Wolverine's hypocrisy, while Wolverine just shrugs these off with "that doesn't matter, you're still wrong", even at one point declaring that it doesn't matter that he's killed hundreds of people (including in one, infamous story also by Aaron where he kills an army of mercs who later turn out to be his illegitimate children from his many past relationships, and as noted in one fan-comic, Northstar-a character he's now on a team with), because none of them mattered.
+Eventually, Cyclops, quite rightly, points out Wolverine's hypocrisy, while Wolverine just shrugs these off with "that doesn't matter, you're still wrong".

 Proof that Jason Aaron should not write X-Men is the fact that he has all the X-Men under his wing call Cyclops (and his friends) out on anything he does and constantly pick fights with him, even if the situation calls for them to put aside their issues, most notably during Battle of the Atom and following issues.
 Even when they've got the future Brotherhood of Mutants on the loose and Cyclops is telling them they should focus on finding them, Storm feels the need to accuse him of being a supervillain, while both Kitty and O5!Scott pick arguments with Magik and Present!Scott respectfully, even though the Bendis issues establish that O5!Scott is coming around to understanding Present!Scott, as well as showing that Kitty and Illyanna are still really good friends.
 This wasn't just derailing canon characterization, this was derailing the characterization characters expressed mere issues ago, to the point it seems he just doesn't bother reading what the other guys are doing.